2022–23 Oklahoma City Thunder season: G League

 The Oklahoma City Blue started their 9th season of the franchise in Oklahoma City and their 22nd season in the NBA G League.
 Last season, the Blue finished 15-20 and failed to make the playoffs after becoming the runner-ups in the 2021 Winter Showcase.

 On September 23, 2022, the Thunder named Kameron Woods the new head coach of the Blue, becoming the third head coach since the franchise relocated from Tulsa.
 Woods replaced Grant Gibbs following his promotion to the Thunder.
 Gibbs joins current head coach Mark Daigneault and Darko Rajaković as the third Blue head coach to join the Thunder coaching staff.

 To fill in the open two-way spot left by Melvin Frazier Jr., the Thunder signed Eugene Omoruyi to a two-way contract.
 Omoruyi joined Lindy Waters III on a two-way after spending part of the 2021-22 season with the Dallas Mavericks.
 On February 10, the Thunder converted Omoruyi's contract into a standard, becoming the fifth Thunder player to have their two-way converted.
 To replace Omoruyi, the Thunder signed Olivier Sarr who spent part of the last season with the Thunder.
 After waiving Omoruyi sixteen days after re-signing to a standard, the Thunder converted Lindy Waters III into a standard.
 Replacing Waters III was Jared Butler who began the season with the Grand Rapids Gold.

 Throughout the season, the Thunder sent down Ousmane Dieng, Tre Mann, Aleksej Pokuševski, Jeremiah Robinson-Earl, Lindy Waters III, Aaron Wiggins, and Jaylin Williams on G League assignments.
 On February 1, 2023, the Blue acquired André Roberson after it was reported that Roberson had been practicing with the Blue last month.
 Roberson spent seven seasons with the Thunder and became one of the top defenders in the league including an All-Defensive team in 2017.
 During the 2017-18 season, Roberson suffered a patellar tendon and was sidelined for the remainder of the season and the following season.
 Roberson's last stint was with the Brooklyn Nets during the 2020-21 season.

+Under Kameron Woods, the Blue finished the season 13-19 and missed the G League playoffs for the fourth consecutive year.